patrick-levesque/gitignore-assistant/README.md

 ## Extension Settings

+### Base Entries

+Defines the list of entries that should always appear at the top of the workspace `.gitignore`.
+These entries are automatically ensured whenever files are added, removed, or the **`Clean .gitignore`** command is run.
+You can remove the default `.DS_Store` entry or add your own (e.g. `node_modules/`, `.env`) to customize the behavior.
+Set this array to empty to disable base entries entirely.

 ### Show Notifications

-When enabled, the extension will show notifications when files or folders are added or removed from `.gitignore`, as well as warnings if an operation cannot be completed.
+When enabled, the extension will show notifications when files or folders are added or removed from `.gitignore`, show a summary of the **`Clean .gitignore`** command, as well as warnings if an operation cannot be completed.

 ### Sort When Cleaning

 Controls whether **`Clean .gitignore`** sorts entries alphabetically (`true` by default).
 Set to `false` to keep the existing order while still removing duplicates and empty lines.

-## Notes

-- `.DS_Store` is always ensured to be present in newly created `.gitignore` files to help keep macOS metadata out of version control.